vish1nath/Ebola-Project/README.md

 # Ebola-Project
-The project consists of Tableau workbooks which tells the story of Ebola outburst during 2014.
+#The project consists of Tableau workbooks which tells the story of Ebola outburst during 2014.
-We can view these visulizations by opening in the Tableau software.
+#We can view these visulizations by opening in the Tableau software.

-The visulizations are target for Health organizations, Governments and general public Data is collected from World Health Organization(WHO),Center of diseases prevention(CDC),Funds Tracking System(FTS),International Air transportation Association(IATA)
+#The visulizations are target for Health organizations, Governments and general public
+#Data is collected from World Health Organization(WHO),Center of diseases prevention(CDC),Funds Tracking System(FTS),International Air transportation Association(IATA)
-Below are the list of visulizations created
+#Below are the list of visulizations created
-1. Chronological order of Ebola outbreak
+#1.
+Chronological order of Ebola outbreak
-2. Sanitation facility in africa
+# 2. Sanitation facility in africa
 3. Mobility of people in west africa
 4. Forecasting the Ebola cases
 5. District wise distribution of Ebola cases